Forum Merger III Corporation and Electric Last Mile, Inc. Remind Stockholders to Vote to Approve Business Combination

 YOUR CONTROL NUMBER IS FOUND ON YOUR VOTING INSTRUCTION FORM.
 If you did not receive or misplaced your Voting Instruction Form, contact your bank, broker or other nominee to obtain your control number in order to vote.
 A bank, broker or other nominee is a person or firm that acts as an intermediary between an investor and the stock exchange who can help you vote your shares.

-Holders of Forum shares who need assistance voting or have questions regarding the extraordinary general meeting may contact Forum’s proxy solicitor, Morrow Sodali, toll-free at (877) 787-9239 or email Morrow Sodali at [email protected]
+Holders of Forum shares who need assistance voting or have questions regarding the special meeting may contact Forum’s proxy solicitor, Morrow Sodali, toll-free at (877) 787-9239 or email Morrow Sodali at [email protected].

 About Forum Merger III Corporation